CovertLab/vEcoli/doc/reference/stores.rst

     1. ``unique_index`` (:py:class:`int`): Unique identifier for each unique molecule
-        When processes add new unique molecules, the helper function :py:func:`ecoli.library.schema.create_unqiue_indexes` is used to generate
+        When processes add new unique molecules, the helper function :py:func:`ecoli.library.schema.create_unique_indexes` is used to generate
         unique indices for each molecule to be added.
     2. ``_entryState`` (:py:attr:`numpy.int8`): 1 for active row, 0 for inactive row
         When unique molecules are deleted (e.g. RNA degradation), all of their data,